 Outstanding participants from SAIIA's youth programmes were also named SAIIA Young Ambassadors and attended the conference in this capacity.

-U ne of the strategic priorities that we pursue in the implementation of our foreign policy is to ensure that, through bilateral and multilateral interactions, we protect and promote South
+Using diplomatic relations to create opportunities for the vouth ne of the strategic priorities that we pursue in the implementation of our foreign policy is to ensure that, through bilateral and multilateral interactions, we protect and promote South African national interests and values.